 Nearly everyone in my critique group has at least one book published with a small Canadian publisher.
-While I’m excited to join their ranks, I’m also very aware that most Canadian-authored books are barely read by an audience broader than their family and friends.
+While I was excited to join their ranks, I was also very aware that most Canadian-authored books are barely read by an audience broader than their family and friends.
 In fact, Canadian-authored books only account for about 13% of total book sales in Canada, with the vast majority of the market being occupied by multinational bestsellers.

 So to encourage you to buy more Canadian books, here are a few CanLit books that you might not have heard of… and are definitely worth reading.

 - In Fifteen Dogs by André Alexis, Greek Gods make a bet over whether human intelligence leads to unhappiness.
 They grant human consciousness and language to 15 dogs spending the night at a veterinarian clinic.
 The results are both funny and devastating.

 - I Can’t Get You Out of My Mind by Marianne Apostolides is literary Sci-Fi.
 The lead character is part of a study where her entire life is being watched by an AI device that also maps her brain and to some extent, is able to read her mind.

 - I wanted to read Suzanne by Anaïs Barbeau-Lavalette because it is in the 2nd person.
 And you don’t often get to read novels written in the 2nd person.
 Bordering on non-fiction, the book explores why the author’s maternal grandmother abandoned her children.
 It fully embraces the complexity of human choice and experience.

 - Late Nights on Air by Elizabeth Hay is an unusual love story set in Yellowknife, the capital of the Northwest Territories.

 - The Birth House by Ami McKay is set during World War I and explores what happens to midwives when a doctor comes to an isolated village in Nova Scotia, promising to deliver babies using the latest medical advances to ensure a painless birth.